Enjoy the summer nights of 2024! Recommended fireworks festivals in Kanagawa Prefecture

 Number of launches: Approximately 2,000

 This is a summer tradition held every year in Miura City.
-The highlight of the fantastic seaside fireworks show is the collaboration between the colorfully sparkling sea surface and the fireworks.
-There are also plenty of local food and drink booths and food stalls, so you can enjoy the local culture and food.
-The venue is conveniently located just a 5-minute walk from Miura Kaigan Station on the Keihin Kyuko Line, and you can sit and relax on the wide sandy beach.
+The highlight of this fantastical seaside fireworks show is the combination of the fireworks and the colorfully sparkling waters.
+There are also plenty of local food and drink booths and food stalls, allowing you to enjoy the local culture and cuisine.
+The venue is conveniently located just a five-minute walk from Miura-Kaigan Station on the Keihin Kyuko Line, and you can relax on the wide sandy beach.

 ●72nd Shonan Hiratsuka Fireworks Festival

-Scheduled date: Friday, August 23rd *In case of bad weather, Sunday, August 25th
+Scheduled date: Friday, August 23rd *In case of bad weather, the event will be held on Sunday, August 25th

 Number of launches: Approximately 3,000 (planned)

-This fireworks festival, held in Hiratsuka City, colors the summer of Shonan.
-You can enjoy the beautiful scenery along the coast, spectacular fireworks, and a fantastic view of traditional fireworks and modern productions.
-You will be enchanted by the sight of the large fireworks shining in the night sky with the sea breeze, and you can also enjoy the local culture with a wide variety of local gourmet foods and events.
+This fireworks festival, held in Hiratsuka City, colors the summer in Shonan.
+Enjoy the beautiful coastal scenery, spectacular fireworks, and a fantastic spectacle of traditional and modern fireworks.
+You'll be enchanted by the sight of the large fireworks shining against the night sky as the sea breeze blows, and you can also enjoy the local culture with a wide variety of local cuisine and events.

 Scheduled date: Saturday, August 24th